Nea is a multidisciplinary artist with an extrasensory perception.

 unveil

-the invisible cryptic algorithms when it comes to mixed media or generative artworks, created
+the invisible cryptic frequences when it comes to mixed media.

 Nea works in various styles, such as symbolism and surrealism and her current favourite subjects are